hanjidani/head-soccer/README.md

 This project is actually the project of EE Basic Programming Course in fall 2020 semster 1.

-Hope U have good time.
+Hope U have a good time.

 Hosein Anjidani
 Nika Zahedi